Factors affecting the Individual Behavior

 The way an individual addresses a situation single-handedly or say in a group is influenced by many factors.
-The key factors influencing an individual’s attitude in personal as well as social life are −
+The key factors influencing an individual behavior in personal as well as social life are −

 - Race and culture